Hiwonder-docs/Ackermann-Chassis/source/docs/1_Tutorials_formatted.md

 motors_init();
 ```

 The below code segment shows the initialization of the motor, located in `..\Hiwonder\motor_porting.c`.
 It initializes the motor structure.
-In the next section, "Chassis Motor Motion Parameter Initialization", the parameters of this motor will be overridden.
+In the next section, "**Chassis Motor Motion Parameter Initialization**", the parameters of this motor will be overridden.
 Pay attention to selecting the appropriate chassis type.

 {lineno-start=43}
 ```c